All Toyo Tires - Get $15 off for $300+ apply FIRST1TOYO at checkout! 🔥

 How Often to Check Wheel Alignment

 Aligning the wheels once every 12,000 miles is a good practice to ensure optimal tire service life.
 For example, the Car Care Council encourages alignment once a year or at 12,000 miles, whichever comes first.
-This procedure is recommended whenever hitting a severe pothole or curve, especially if the vehicle starts to squeal or pulls to one side.
+This procedure is recommended whenever hitting a severe pothole or curve, especially if the vehicle squeals or pulls to one side.

 Does Wheel Misalignment Impact Tire Life?

 Yes, tire life reduces by about 30% with wheel misalignment.
 Due to improper tire position on the road, the tire wears rapidly developing thinner tread on the inner or outside borders of the tire.
-Other wheel misalignment side effects include higher risks of accidents, comfort issues, difficult braking, and poor handling.
+Other side effects of wheel misalignment include higher risks of accidents, comfort issues, difficult braking, and poor handling.

 Good Driving Habits To Extend Tire Life